 RAM, or more simply referred to as memory, is the space you need to run the programs and files you are currently working on.
 If the hard disk is like a filing cabinet, then RAM is like the desk where all your current projects are running.
 The more RAM you have, the more things you can work on at once – like email programs, design software, word processing and games etc. Larger amounts of RAM are useful in situations where you do lots of things on your computer at once.

 CDs can be copied onto your computer via a process known as ‘ripping’.
 It is called this because all of the information on the CD is effectively ripped off the disk and copied onto your computer.
-The information still remains on your CD so you can play the songs (or access the files) using the CD or on your computer.
+The information still are accessible on your original CD so you can play the songs (or access the files) using the CD or on your computer either.

 A router is a device that determines where data should be sent and is used to create a network of computers sharing information.
-Routers also provide security preventing non-requested data from entering the network – for example stopping intruders from remotely connecting to your computer).
+Routers also provide security preventing non-requested data from entering the network – for an example, the route can stop intruders from remotely connecting to your computer.

 Spam is basically any email message that is sent to you without your permission.
 These can include unwanted advertising or online scams requesting your bank details or similar.
 Note: banks don’t ask for personal information over email, so always check with your bank before you give out any details.